semaphoreci/docs/docs/examples/deploying_with_git_deploy.md

 Secret 'demo-git-deploy' created.
 ```

-You can verify the existence of your new secret:
+You can verify the existence of your new secret, as shown below:
 ```bash
 sem get secrets
 NAME             AGE
 demo-git-deploy   1m
 ```

-You can also verify the content of your secret:
+You can also verify the content of your secret, as shown below:

 ```bash
 admin $ sem get secret demo-git-deploy